kevinolega/callcentertrainingtips/about.md

 **Who pays for all this?**

 I do.
 Every now and then someone asks me to assist them with their application and offers to treat me to coffee and pay me some money.
 I use the money to pay for this website's maintenance.
 I spend some buying books on learning and teaching.

+I pay 100% of the website hosting, yearly domain registration, web tools, hardware and software needed to maintain the websites using my own money.

 **What kind of help do you need?**